Can You Use ChatGPT or AI for Therapy Notes? What’s Ethical and What’s Not

 Using a non-compliant tool for any task involving PHI is a direct violation of HIPAA in the US, and similar principles apply under GDPR (UK/EU), PIPEDA (Canada), and other data protection laws in Australia and Africa.
 The penalties can include severe fines, licensure issues, and irreparable damage to your professional reputation.

-ChatGPT vs. Purpose-Built Clinical AI: A Critical Comparison
+ChatGPT vs. Purpose-Built Clinical AI: A Critical Comparison (Updated 2026)

 The difference between a public AI model and a HIPAA-compliant clinical AI tool is not the underlying technology—it's the entire security and privacy infrastructure built around it.

-| Feature | ChatGPT (Free Public Version) | ClinikEHR’s Clinical Note AI |
+| Feature | ChatGPT (Free/Plus) | ChatGPT for Clinicians | ClinikEHR Clinical Note AI |

-| Data Privacy | Conversations may be used for model training. | Your data is private and is never used for training. |
+| Data Privacy | May be used for training | Not used for training | Never used for training |

 Ethical Use of AI in Clinical Documentation: A Framework